 There are many individuals and groups throughout the country researching the histories of the men whose names appear on local war memorials.
-While recognising the importance of this work, the Society has taken a different route.
-This is a ‘home front’ project.
+While recognising the importance of this work, the Society took a different route.
+This was the 'St Albans Home Front Project'.

-Starting in February 2013, the twenty-one members in our project group have been considering the effect of the First World War on the social and economic development of St Albans.
+Starting in February 2013, the twenty-one members in our group spent many hours considering the effect of the First World War on the social and economic development of St Albans.
 A further eight members prepared for analysis a transcription of the 1911 census for the local area, a significant piece of work in its own right.

 Few if any people in the city were unaffected by the war.
 The longer it went on, the worse their conditions became.
-By answering questions such as the following we aim to tell what is largely an untold story.
+By answering questions such as the following, our objective was to tell what was then a largely an untold story.